 Thanks to its membership of the EEA, Liechtenstein has unrestricted access to the internal European market.
 The internationally oriented fund location benefits in particular from this.
 It has a legal basis that is focused on clients and investor protection.
 The investment fund law comprises three pillars: the Act on Certain Undertakings for Collective Investment in Transferable Securities (UCITS Act, 2011), the Law on Alternative Investment Fund Managers (AIFM Act, 2013) and the Investment Undertakings Act (IUA), which was revised in 2016.

 With the transposition on 18 March 2016 of the EU’s Directive on Undertakings for Collective Investment in Transferable Securities (UCITS V) into the Act on Certain Undertakings for Collective Investment in Transferable Securities (UCITS Act), traditional funds will be subject to uniform regulation Europe-wide.
 It places new requirements on custodian banks with regard to liability, control function, custody, independence and sanctions level.

 Access to the EU market is central to the competitiveness of both the Liechtenstein financial and investment fund centre.
 Since the adoption of EU law in the EEA Agreement, Liechtenstein investment companies have been legally entitled not only to administer and sell UCITS funds across national borders, but also to use the EU passport for alternative investment fund managers (AIFMs).
 The AIFM Directive serves to increase the transparency of the activities of the alternative investment fund managers and the alternative investment funds (AIFs) they manage vis-à-vis investors and the supervisory authorities.

-The Investment Undertakings Act (IUA) was completely revised in 2016 and applies to four clearly defined domestic investment fund categories.
-The new investment fund law regulates most notably the fund business model for single investors that was specially set up in Liechtenstein.
+The Investment Undertakings Act (IUA) was completely revised in 2016 and applies to four clearly defined domestic fund categories.
+The new fund law regulates most notably the fund business model for single investors that was specially set up in Liechtenstein.